PakkurthiChandu/life-skill/grit-and-growth-mindset.md

 ## 1. Grit
 **Q1.
 Summary:**
-Grit means sticking with your goals no matter what.
-It's about keep going even when things get tough, boring, or when you fail - for years if needed.
+Grit means sticking with your goals through challenges because passion and persistence matter more than natural talent.

 ## 2. Growth Mindset
 **Q2.
 Summary:**